Special Olympics Alamance County

 Services are offered free of charge to persons with an intellectual disability from age eight through adult life.
 While many programs are specific to the ABSS schools and Elon Intramurals program, SOAC welcomes volunteers from the community as Unified Partners for athletes and as coaches for our various athletic offerings.

-Please click on the Forms tab if you would like to register an athlete, sign up to volunteer, or learn more.
+Please visit the About SOAC page for more information to register an athlete, sign up to volunteer, or learn more.

 The Special Olympics mission is to provide year-round sports training and athletic competition in a variety of Olympics-style sports for people with an intellectual disability, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in the sharing of gifts, skills, and friendship with their families, other Special Olympic athletes, and the community.